• Skip to main content

 The weekly trade report with L.C.
 Critics claim that the Phase One bilateral trade deal just signed by the US and China is a mercantilist, managed-trade Gosplan that will create more rather than less friction between the two countries, further unsettle world trade, and reduce investment.
 It will also provoke continuing friction between the US […]

-Filed Under: Trade Tagged: US-China Phase One trade deal
+Filed Under: Trade Tagged With: US-China Phase One trade deal

 Trade’s minor player, Congress